How AI Will Break Capitalism

 Source: Sukhayl Niyazov, Medium: The Future of Capitalism in the Age of AI

 Owning the means of production has traditionally been balanced by the production system’s need for work.
-This has distributed at least some generated wealth and provided millions of humans with meaningful occupations.
+This has distributed at least some of the generated wealth and provided millions of people with meaningful occupations.

 A new class of ‘useless’ people will be formed, who will simply become irrelevant and redundant in the economy operated by AI algorithms and robots.
 Their resentment towards the wealthy will likely lead to significant turmoil in society and destabilizing consequences.”